-Hilarious in Hindsight: Ricky Bobby's downfall and subsequent effort to rebuild his driving reputation, after Kurt Busch went through a two year stretch like this after Roger Penske fired him at the end of 2011 Sprint Cup season for outbursts.
-As if to lampshade it, Busch drove Ricky Bobby-based cars at two Talladega races (a "ME" Cougar car in May 2012 for Phoenix Racing and a Wonder Bread car in October 2013 for Furniture Row Racing).
+- Hilarious in Hindsight: Ricky Bobby's downfall and subsequent effort to rebuild his driving reputation, after Kurt Busch went through a two year stretch like this after he got fired from Penske Racing at the end of the 2011 Sprint Cup season for outbursts.
+As if to lampshade it, Busch drove Ricky Bobby based cars at two Talladega races.
+He drove Ricky's Cougar paint job in May 2012 for Phoenix Racing, and a Wonder Bread car in October 2013 for Furniture Row Racing.

-And, for a while, "the best Playstation 3 game on the market."
-Explanation Early Playstation 3s were bundled with a Blu-Ray disc of the movie.
+- And, for a while, "the best PlayStation 3 game on the market."
+Explanation

 - "Help me, Jesus!
 Help me, Jewish God!
 Help me, Allah!
 Help me, Tom Cruise!"